 - Other fascinating wildlife such as Sloths, Iguanas, Tanagers, Hummingbirds & other great birds

-An exciting 15 day butterfly photography holiday in Panama, led by Adrian Hoskins – a leading expert and author on butterflies!
+An exciting 11 day butterfly and wildlife photography holiday in Panama, led by Adrian Hoskins – a leading expert and author on butterflies!

-For the last 20 years he has organised and led numerous butterfly study expeditions to places including Costa Rica, Trinidad, Colombia, Ecuador, Brazil, Peru, France, Switzerland, Turkey, Estonia, Serbia, Macedonia, Ghana, Kenya, India, Sri Lanka, Malaysia and Borneo.
+Since then he has organised and led numerous tours to places including Costa Rica, Panama, Trinidad, Colombia, Ecuador, Brazil, Peru, Argentina, France, Spain, Switzerland, Turkey, Estonia, Serbia, Macedonia, Russia, Ghana, Kenya, Tanzania, India, Sri Lanka, Malaysia, Sarawak, Sabah and West Papua.

-New for 2018!
-Join our fabulous and exclusive butterflies of Panama with tropical butterfly expert Adrian Hoskins, author of “Butterflies of the World” and “1000 Butterflies”.
-Adrian has led over 40 butterfly photography tours across South America, Africa, Europe & Asia.
+Join our fabulous 2-centre Panama tour with tropical butterfly expert Adrian Hoskins, author of “Butterflies of the World” and “1000 Butterflies”.
+Adrian has led over 50 butterfly photography tours across South America, Africa, Europe & Asia.

 On our excursions we will also have fascinating views of the Panama canal – it’s quite a surreal experience to see an ocean going ship drifting silently past on the narrow channel that slices through the middle of the rainforest!

 Notes: The use of butterfly nets is prohibited on this tour.
 Tour starts and finishes at Panama Tocumen airport (PTY).
-Grading: Walks of up to 5 kms on easy trails with a few steep sections.
+Grading: Walks of up to 5 kms on easy trails.
 Suitable for anyone who is reasonably fit.
 Please note that Canopy Tower has restaurant/lounge on 3rd floor and stairs are steep.

 This is new holiday for 2018 so testimonials will follow later